 Sign up for Google Cloud newsletters to receive product updates, event information, special offers, and more.

 Find an overview of Cloud DNS features and capabilities.

 Find an overview of Cloud Domains features and capabilities.

 Setting up a domain using Cloud DNS

-Find a walkthrough of the end-to-end process for registering a domain, setting up a sample web server, and using Cloud DNS to point the domain URL to the server.
+Get guided through the end-to-end process for registering a domain, setting up a sample web server, and using Cloud DNS to point the domain URL to the server.

 Set up a Cloud DNS managed zone

 See how to set up a Cloud DNS managed zone and resource record for your domain name.

 Register a domain using Cloud Domains